-You'll notice that some of these tools are already available to you in other areas of 8b - some of them might already be on your main course screen.
-Offices are available to you observed.
-Off your instructor might have already created into on the ineut or you.
-There are communication is here, which may or may not be used (communication methods depend upon the instructor's preference).
-You can check grokes from here - but there's ALSO a link to your grades, e-mail. (table, amountements and others from the main PTC tab possible.)
+You'll notice that some of these tools are already available to you in other areas of Bb - some of them might already be on your main course screen.
+Others are available to you elsewhere, OR your instructor might have already created links on the menu for you.
+There are communication methods on the menu for you.
+There are communication methods depend upon the instructor's preference).
+You can check grades from here - but there's ALSO a link to your grades, e-mail, tasks, announcements and others from the main FTC tab possible.

-It sgoing to element upon what you need for your program, and your way of work, which tools you use.
-Again, remember that you have access to your tools from the main page (where you land when you first log in), as well as from Tools on the class natigation meru.
+It's going to depend upon what you need for your program, and your way of work, which tools you use.
+Again, remember that you have access to your tools from the main page (where you land when you first log in), as well as from Tools' on the class natigation monu.

-One thing you will find in BbLearn+ ... there are many paths which will get you to the same place
+One thing you will find in BbLearn+ ... there are many paths which will get you to the same place.